LithiumReturn to Lithium overview

 - Make sure you stay hydrated whilst you are taking lithium.
 If you become dehydrated whilst you are taking lithium, then there is a risk of the lithium level becoming too high.

-- Make sure you do not vary the amount of salt (sodium) in your diet without consulting your doctor first.
+- Make sure you do not make large changes to the amount of salt (sodium) in your diet without consulting your doctor first.
 Having more salt in your diet than usual can make the lithium level become too low.
-However, you must not go on a low-salt diet because this could make the lithium level become too high.
+However, you must not go on a low-salt diet without close monitoring because this could make the lithium level become too high.

-- It is important to avoid drinking more than one or two alcoholic drinks per day whilst you are on lithium.
-This is because alcohol can make you dehydrated, which could result in the lithium level becoming too high.
+- It is best to avoid drinking more than one or two alcoholic drinks per day whilst you are on lithium.
+This is because alcohol can make you dehydrated, which results in the lithium level becoming too high.
 Also, drinking alcohol whilst on lithium could make you drowsy.

 - Avoid changing your caffeine intake whilst taking lithium without consulting your doctor first.
 Having a higher caffeine intake can make your lithium level lower, and cutting down your caffeine intake could make the lithium level higher.

 - You will also need regular blood tests to check on your kidneys, thyroid gland, and calcium level, because these can sometimes be affected by lithium.

 The information on this site for lithium is not the same as for the other medicines.

 Lithium is a medicine where it is very important to have a good relationship with your doctor and care team to make sure you get the best from it.